manuel-rabade/flashhacks-okfest14/README.md

 FlashHacks
 ==========

-I made this scraper during (OKFestival 2014)[http://2014.okfestival.org].
+I made this scraper during [OKFestival 2014](http://2014.okfestival.org).
 For more info see [Launching #FlashHacks: a crowdscraping movement to release 10 million data points in 10 days.
 Are you in?](http://blog.opencorporates.com/2014/07/08/launching-flashhacks-a-crowdscraping-movement-to-release-10-million-data-points-in-10-days-are-you-in/) and [#FlashHacks: the start of a crowdscraping movement](http://blog.opencorporates.com/2014/07/21/flashhacks-the-start-of-a-crowdscraping-movement/).

+Thanks to [Open Corporates](https://opencorporates.com/) for the challenge.

 Swiss aircraft registry
 -----------------------